The Swedish torch is a campfire that has become popular in camping and other outdoor activities.

 Depending on the size of the log, a typical 50-cm-high Swedish torch will burn for roughly two to three hours.

-In camping, the Swedish torch can be placed on the ground and burned as a campfire, or it can be used as a bold cooking device by placing a pot on a flat surface at the top.
+In camping, the Swedish torch can be placed on the ground and burned as a campfire or used as a bold cooking device by setting a pot on a flat surface at the top.

 The balance is unstable if placed on the ground as it is, so the key is to use it on a flat platform.